 Summary conviction penalty: Imprisonment for 2 years and a fine of $24 000.

-[Section 26 amended by No. 30 of 2006 s.
+[Section 26 amended: No. 30 of 2006 s.
 14.]

 27. Destroying books or documents

 A person who, knowing that a book, document, or writing is or may be required in evidence before a Commission, wilfully destroys it or renders it illegible or undecipherable or incapable of identification, with intent thereby to prevent it from being effectively used in evidence, is guilty of a crime.